ansible-community/antsibull-nox/docs/config-file.md

   or to install the package from a local repository.

 * `galaxy_importer_config_path: str | None` (default `None`):
-  Allows to specify a path to a [Galaxy importer configuration file](https://github.com/ansible/galaxy-importer#configuration).
+  Specifies a path to a [Galaxy importer configuration file](https://github.com/ansible/galaxy-importer#configuration).
   This allows to configure which aspects to check.
   Which settings are enabled depends on the Galaxy server the collection should be imported to.
   [Ansible Automation Hub](https://www.redhat.com/en/technologies/management/ansible/automation-hub)